HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 * Don’t forget your favicon (and cache it)
 * Don’t forget to optimize the HTML of your 404 page to make it as light as possible or, even better, configure your server to make sure it only sends some text rather than this HTML of your 404 page.

-For more details on all this, check [this article from Matt Hobbs](https://nooshu.com/blog/2020/08/25/you-should-be-testing-your-404-pages-web-performance/).
+For more details on all this, check <a hreflang="en" href="https://nooshu.com/blog/2020/08/25/you-should-be-testing-your-404-pages-web-performance/">this article from Matt Hobbs</a>.

 ### Optimizing external content